hugojvb/training/README.md

 # Starter for Nest with React

-Made for a quick start in full stack projects using Nest(Node framework) and React, ideal for a i/o intensive backend and a dynamic frontend.
+Made for a quick start in full stack projects using Nest (Node framework) and React, ideal for an i/o intensive backend and a dynamic frontend.

 ### Installation: